Ballinger Westerners: History

 Following the 1957 season, the Southwestern League reorganized and became the Class D level Sophomore League.
 The Ballinger franchise was not included in the newly formed league.
 Ballinger, Texas hasn't hosted another minor league team.

 The ballpark

 The Ballinger Westerners played 1956 and 1957 minor league home games at Cat Park.
-The ballpark was located at the Runnels County Fairgrounds, South 8th Street & Ball Avenue.
+The ballpark was located at the Runnels County Fairgrounds, located at South 8th Street & Ball Avenue in Ballinger.